igorkll/likedCommunityApps/README.md

 * your application cannot have strong blinks that can cause: epileptic seizures, accelerated drowsiness, headache
 * your application should work without the target component that it is aimed at: for example, if your application needs to work with a radar, and at the same time is able to save information to a file, then it should be possible to view this file without a radar
 * the line in the "version" field must change every time the content/description is updated
+* your application cannot download any content from the internet without the user's permission
+* your application cannot use any means of communication between computers in the game without the user's permission

 #### If your app does not comply with the rules, I have the right to hide it from the list of apps!